After You Are Discharged

 Vision Rehabilitation

-Our Vision Rehabilitation service is composed of a specialized occupational therapy team with expertise in pediatric and adult vision rehabilitation.
+Our Vision Rehabilitation service is composed of a specialized occupational therapy team with expertise in adult vision rehabilitation.
 Vision is a complex integration between the eyes, brain, and body.
 Our therapists provide restorative and compensatory training for individuals following a brain injury or stroke, in addition to low vision intervention for adults with degenerative eye diseases.
 We provide a comprehensive evaluation and treatment plan to help improve our patients’ visual performance at home, school, work and on the road.
 Our team specializes in:

 - Adult vision rehabilitation